developit/web-worker/README.md

 </td></tr></tbody>
 </table>

-The pattern `new URL('./worker.js', import.meta.url)` is used above to load the worker relative to the current module instead of the application base URL.
+👉 Notice how `new URL('./worker.js', import.meta.url)` is used above to load the worker relative to the current module instead of the application base URL.
 Without this, Worker URLs are relative to a document's URL, which in Node.js is interpreted to be `process.cwd()`.

-Support for this pattern in build tools and test frameworks is still quite limited, but we are working on growing this support (tracking issue https://github.com/developit/web-worker/issues/4).
+> _Support for this pattern in build tools and test frameworks is still limited.
+We are [working on growing this](https://github.com/developit/web-worker/issues/4)._

 ### Module Workers